OrdieProject/book/source/02-prerequisites.rst

 Prerequisites
 =============

-A large numer of tools are required in order to :term:`harden` a design.
+A large number of tools are required in order to :term:`harden` a design.
 Each tool performs a very specific task, and most tools are required in order to complete a full flow.

 We also need a :term:`PDK`, which is akin to a standard library in a programming language that also defines limits as to what our design can do, such as how small features can be and how quickly transistors can switch.